ezdfs/.WallpaperChanger/README.md

 ## License

-This project is licensed under the GNU Licenses.
+This project is licensed under the GPL Licenses.